LAVA-LAB/FBA/ReadMe.md

 ### MatLab code to tabulate probability intervals

 We provide a convenient MatLab script, called `Tabulate-RunFile.m`, which can be used to tabulate all possible transition probability intervals for a given value of `N` (total number of samples) and `beta` (the confidence level).
+For more details on how the transition probability intervals are computed, please consult the main paper (and in particular Theorem 1).

 For every combination of `N` and `beta`, the script creates a `.csv` file, that contains the tabulated transition probability intervals, e.g., named `probabilityTable_N=3200_beta=0.01.csv`.
 When running the main Python program for these values of `N` and `beta`, the tabulated data is loaded into Python, to compute the transition probability intervals of the interval MDP.